-Andre Delport, the founder of Kanaan Asset Managers, discovered that he has a good gut feel to time the big share market crashes, which he timed accurately during the 1987 share market crash, the Far East Pacific Crash of 1998, the IT Bubble Crash as well as the Credit Crunch Crash of 2008, to such an extent that a group of four brokers from Durban approached him during 2003 suggesting a company called Xhilirator Asset Managers Pty Ltd, via which they would have marketed Kanaan Trusts fund of funds for voluntary contribution money as well as the fund of funds for compulsory contribution money to other IFAs.
+Andre Delport, the founder of Kanaan Asset Managers, discovered that he has a good instinct for timing the big share market crashes, which he accurately predicted during the 1987 share market crash, the Far East Pacific Crash of 1998, the IT Bubble Crash, and the Credit Crunch Crash of 2008.
+As a result, in 2003, a group of four brokers from Durban approached him suggesting a company called Xhilirator Asset Managers Pty Ltd, through which they would have marketed Kanaan Trust's funds of funds for voluntary and compulsory contributions to other IFAs.

 7.1 An alternative method of risk management

 They predicted the so-called Quantitative Easing, where first world governments would start to accrue debt to protect their markets from huge crashes, which would disturb the 10-year interest rate cycle.
 This made it thereafter impossible for fund managers like ourselves to time these big crashes, leading us to investigate an alternative method of risk management using hedge funds.

 7.2 Fine tuning the alternative method has taken more than 10 years